Maryland Court Records

 Can I get a Felony Removed from a Court Record in Maryland?

-Is Expungement The Same As Sealing Court Records In Maryland?
+Is Expungement the Same as Sealing Court Records in Maryland?

 No, expungement is not the same as sealing records in Maryland.
-Expungement is a process that allows a person to appeal to a court for the removal of certain types of police records that did not result in a conviction, although certain types of conviction records may also be expunged.
-On the other hand, sealing of court records restricts access to only a portion of the record such as orders, court papers, notices, and other records on a case.
+Expungement is a process for completely destroying non-conviction records and certain types of criminal conviction records.
+On the other hand, sealing of court records restricts access to only portions of court records like the following:

 How Long Does a Felony Stay on Your Record in Maryland?

 In Maryland, a felony stays in records for 10 to 15 years, after which an individual may appeal for expungement or sealing.
 If an individual does not appeal for expungement, the record may remain there for life.
 However, some crimes remain in records whether an individual appeals for expungement or not.
-In very rare cases, the court may dismiss the crime without any appeal, depending on the felony committed and the circumstances that surround it.

 What are Misdemeanors in Maryland?

 Misdemeanors in Maryland are crimes punishable by up to one year in prison.
 They are less severe than felonies but more severe than infractions.
 All misdemeanor crimes carry the same weight; some misdemeanor crimes attract more penalties than others.
-The Maryland Judiciary System determines the weight of the penalty to be meted out to a misdemeanor offender.
-Classification of misdemeanors crimes is done based on the extent of damage or injury suffered by the victim and the circumstances surrounding the crime.

 What are Examples of Misdemeanors in Maryland?